brson/brson.github.com/beer/_posts/2021-04-25-rochester-mills-mango-kiss-milkshake-ipa.md

 I say "it's nothing but mango".

-Aimee dares to say, "do you smell a little bit of sweet potato".
+Aimee dares to say, "do you smell a little bit of sweet potato?"

 I smell it.
 I do not.